 If available, place the avulsed tooth in Hanks' Balanced Salt Solution or in another oral rehydration salt solution, or wrap the tooth in cling film to prevent dehydration and improve the likelihood of successful replantation by a dental professional.
 This should always be done as quickly as possible.

 If an avulsed permanent tooth cannot be immediately replanted in either Hanks’ Balanced Salt Solution, oral rehydration salt solutions, or cling film, store the tooth in cow’s milk or saliva, as these are your best secondary options.
+Keeping the tooth "safe" in the saliva inside the person's mouth is also not suggested as the patient will often keep moving the tooth around which can further damage to the roots of the tooth.

 An avulsed tooth should never be stored in tap water.